dfoos/cloudsurge/README.md

 # CloudSurge
 [YouTube demo](https://youtu.be/gxzmq7Qi7pw)

-CloudSurge is a proof-of-concept (PoC) platform for managing a pod of AWS EC2 instance's power state via a web interface & api leveraging a tokenized access model.
-It provides two user experiences:
+CloudSurge is a proof-of-concept (PoC) platform that allows customers to manage the power state of a pod of AWS EC2 instances via a web interface or API.
+The platform uses a token-based system to control access to starting instances.
+Customers spend tokens as credits to power on their PODs (groups of EC2 instances tagged with environment=ut).

 - **User Webpage** (`index.html`): Allows users to start a pod of stopped EC2 instances.
 ![User Webpage](/media/customer.png)